Don’t count on the wind to blow dead leaves off your roof. If left alone, dead leaves will decay and trap moisture against roof shingles.

 We recommend using a strong blower, roof rake, or broom to get the dead leaves off your roof before winter arrives.
 Please contact us today with any additional questions!

 Use a strong blower, roof rake, or broom to remove dead leaves from your roof.
-The tools you use for the job entirely depends on the pitch of your roof and what you feel comfortable using.
+The tools you use for the job entirely depend on the pitch of your roof and what you feel comfortable using.
 For example, a leaf blower is perfectly fine for blowing leaves off a low-pitched roof.

 For a high-pitched roof, we recommend using a roof rake to remove dead leaves and other debris.
 A broom on an extension pole would also work in a pinch.
 (Check out our roofing tools to see what the professionals use.)